-The following Dispute Resolution guidance note Produced in partnership with Mark Surguy of Weightmans provides comprehensive and up to date legal information covering:
+The following Dispute Resolution practice note Produced in partnership with Mark Surguy of Weightmans provides comprehensive and up to date legal information covering:

 This Practice Note provides guidance on the interpretation and application of the relevant provisions of the Civil Procedure Rules.
 Depending on the court in which your matter is proceeding, you may also need to be mindful of additional provisions—see further below.